awslabs/mountpoint-s3/doc/CONTRIBUTING.md

 * The dependents of this package - both `mountpoint-s3` and `mountpoint-s3-fs` - should update their declared dependency from `0.14.0` to `0.14.1`.

-For any versioning change, we should ensure that the workspace lock file is updated.
+For any versioning change, we should ensure that the workspace lock file is updated and committed.
 This can be done by running a build, or something like `cargo check`.

 ## Finding contributions to work on